Traumatic brain injury

 - extradural hematoma

-- mixed-attenuation SDH are not necessarily acute on chronic; other causes of hypoattenuating portions of subdural hematomas include hyperacute hemorrhage and unclotted chronic blood products (particularly in patients with coagulopathy) 8.
+- mixed-attenuation SDH is not necessarily acute on chronic; other causes of hypoattenuating portions of subdural hematomas include hyperacute hemorrhage and unclotted chronic blood products (particularly in patients with coagulopathy) 8

 - caused by tearing of the arachnoid membrane with CSF accumulation in the subdural space.